Ericsson/codechecker/docs/usage.md

 #CodeChecker command line examples
 ###1.
-Check the project, overwrite any earlier results and view results from command line
+Quickly check some files and print results in command line
 ```
 CodeChecker quickcheck -b make

-#runs check and shows the result on command line
 ```
 ###2.
 Check a project, update earlier results  and view results from a browser
-Runs make, logs build, run analyzers and store the results
+Runs make, logs build, run analyzers and store the results in sqlite db.
 ```
 CodeChecker check -b make
 ```

 Start webserver, which listens on default port localhost:8001 results can be viewed in a browser
 ```
 CodeChecker server
 ```

 The developer may also suppress false positives
-  At the end, the project is rechecked
+At the end, the project can be rechecked.
 ```
 CodeChecker check make
 ```
 ###3.
-Same as use case 2., but the developer would like to enable alpha checkers from clang-sa, and llvm checkers from clang-tidy
+Same as use case 2., but the developer would like to enable alpha checkers and llvm checkers
 ```
 CodeChecker check –e alpha -e llvm -b make
 ```